Uninstall Autodesk software | Individuals | Autodesk Support

 For 2022 products and later, the Windows Control Panel is the best way to remove products.

 Note: Restart your computer to apply pending Windows updates.
-To keep customisations, such as menus and PGP files, back up your files.
+To keep customizations, such as menus and PGP files, back up your files.

 Sometimes, remnants of a previous installation remain on your system after you remove software through the Control Panel.
 If so, you can’t install new versions.
 Use the Microsoft Installation Troubleshooter, previously called Fix It, to remove these remnants.